 We work hard to be the best choice for all our clients, and that means providing fitting and proper ketubah text for those who do not profess a gender or are marrying someone who does not profess a gender.
-The addition of non-binary texts brings us to a total of 10 text options.
+The addition of non-binary texts brings us to a total of 10 text category options.

 The addition of non-binary texts required some time.
 Hebrew is a language built on the use of gendered pronouns, much like French or Spanish, which makes the creation of a non-binary text difficult.
 Fortunately, grammatical and awareness work alike has been carried on by such organizations as the Non-binary Hebrew Project.